AbdeLhere/abl-pausemenu/README.md

 ## Overview

-The Custom Pause Menu Script is designed for FiveM servers to provide a highly customizable pause menu.
+The Custom Pause Menu Script is designed for FiveM servers to provide a customizable pause menu.
 It integrates with various frameworks and supports a range of notification systems and sound effects.
 This guide will walk you through installation, configuration, usage, troubleshooting, and additional support.

 ## Features